Kuzma Derevyanko: World War II

-Derevyanko was born on November 14, 1904, in the village of Kosenivka, Umansky Uyezd, Kiev Governorate, Russian Empire (now Ukraine).
+Surrender of Japan

 Derevyanko (at the time Chief of Staff of the 35th Army) was the representative of the Soviet Union at the ceremonial signing of the written agreement that established the armistice ending the Pacific War and with it World War II.
 The Soviet delegation joined other Allied representatives on the battleship USS Missouri which was anchored in Tokyo Bay.
 Together, the waiting Allies silently acknowledged the representatives of the Japanese Emperor and the representative of the Imperial Japanese Army, who were the last to arrive.
 The proceedings began when General MacArthur stepped before a single microphone.
 The 23-minute surrender ceremony was broadcast worldwide.
 Derevyanko signed the Japanese Instrument of Surrender at precisely 9:17 a.m. in Tokyo Bay on September 2, 1945.
 He served as Soviet representative at MacArthur's headquarters during the US occupation of Japan.

+Later life

+Following the surrender, Derevyanko undertook several visits to the atomic-bombed cities of Hiroshima and Nagasaki, compiling detailed reports and photographic evidence of the devastation.

+Appointed as the USSR's representative in the Allied Council for Japan, Derevyanko advocated Soviet interests in the governance of occupied Japan, particularly opposing American proposals for agrarian reform.
+His tenure in this capacity ceased with the dissolution of the council in 1951 due to disagreements over the San Francisco Peace Treaty.

-He died on December 30, 1954, and was buried at Novodevichy Cemetery.
+Returning to Moscow in August 1950, Derevyanko assumed roles within the Frunze Military Academy and later within the GRU.
+He died of cancer on December 30, 1954, and was buried on January 3, 1955, at Novodevichy Cemetery.
 In 2007, he was posthumously awarded the title of Hero of Ukraine.